amineenim/FASTSOC-API/README.md

 5. The application will be accessible at `http://localhost:8000`.

 ## Testing the API
-- Import the Postman collection and environment files (`postman/postman_collection.json` and `postman/postman_environment.json`) into Postman.
+- Import the Postman collection and environment files (located at the root of the project inside postman/) into Postman.
 - Use the environment to test all endpoints provided in the collection.

 ## Available Endpoints